redolution/gekkoboot/README.md

 A minimal GameCube IPL

-IPLBoot will attempt to load DOLs from the following locations in order:
+iplboot will attempt to load DOLs from the following locations in order:
 - USB Gecko in Card Slot B
 - SD Gecko in Card Slot B
 - USB Gecko in Card Slot A